-Faculty of Industrial Technology, Mechanical Engineering Department, Petra Christian University.
-Jl.
+1Mechanical Engineering Department, Petra Christian University, Jl.
 Siwalankerto 121-131, Surabaya 60236, Indonesia.
+2Industrial Engineering Department, Petra Christian University, Siwalankerto 121-131, Surabaya 60236, East Java, Indonesia

-Author Emails 15 a) Corresponding author: gshusan@petra.ac.id b) halim@petra.ac.id
+^{a)} Corresponding author: gshusan@petra.ac.id ^{b)} halim@petra.ac.id

 Abstract.
 This paper studied the hierarchy of end-of-use options for smartphones to support online learning during COVID-19 pandemic in Indonesia.
 The EOU options were first studied by reviewing relevant literature about e-waste in Indonesia and then a hierarchy of EOU options was drew up.
 Finally, integrating the result with the analysis from the literature review on the use of smartphones in online learning during the pandemic, we proposed a new hierarchy that could bridge the challenges in both aspects.
-As a result, it help 20 reduce e-waste from used smartphones and at the same time helps underprivileged students to obtain smartphones for online learning.
+As a result, it helps to reduce e-waste from used smartphones and at the same time helps underprivileged students to obtain smartphones for online learning.